 King Randor appears in a few posters by Earl Norem and William George:

-King Randor also appeared in the Star Comics, which followed Mattel’s design for the character (thanks to Øyvind M. for pointing this out):
+King Randor also appeared in the Star Comics, which followed the look of the character as he appeared in the Mattel catalog (thanks to Øyvind M. for pointing this out):

 However, in the Commodore 64 Masters of the Universe game, the DC design was used: